anyepeter/math-magician/README.md

 # 📖 [Math magician] <a name="about-project"></a>

-> Math-Magicians is a website for all fans of mathematics.
+> Math-Magicians is a web application for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to: make simple calculations and read a random math-related quote.